A Robust and Explainable Transformer-Based Framework for Phishing Email Detection: Discussion

 \subsection{Ethical Considerations}

-Ethical responsibility is very important in the cybersecurity domain, particularly in the case of phishing, where sensitive user data is usually involved.
-In this study, I relied on a publicly available phishing email dataset from Hugging Face (zefang-liu/phishing-email-dataset), which is shared under the GNU LGPL v3.0 license ~\cite{huggingface_dataset}, to ensure transparency and reproducibility.
-All sensitive information in these datasets was masked and processed in accordance with existing privacy regulations and laws.
-The adversarial attacking method FGM used in this study is strictly for defensive purposes to enhance resilience against malicious phishing attacks and must not be repurposed for harmful activities.
+Ethical responsibility is critical in the cybersecurity domain, particularly in the case of phishing, where sensitive user data is usually involved.
+This study utilizes publicly available phishing email datasets to ensure transparency and reproducibility.
 While the proposed adversarial training enhances defensive robustness, it raises the dual-use risk.
 Adversaries could apply similar hardening techniques to malicious LLMs, enabling them to generate more evasive phishing content that bypasses detection systems.
-Besides, the explainability mechanism aims to enhance transparency and trust.
-The developed framework allows users to understand why an email has been flagged as suspicious or legitimate by providing reasoning.
-However, these results must be verified for accuracy and reliability.
+The adversarial attacking method FGM used in this study is strictly for defensive purposes to enhance resilience against malicious phishing attacks and must not be repurposed for harmful activities.